Mani (musician)

-Gary "Mani" Mounfield (16 November 1962 – c.
-20 November 2025) was an English bassist, best known for being a member of the rock bands the Stone Roses and Primal Scream.
+Gary Mounfield (16 November 1962 – 20 November 2025), known professionally as Mani, was an English bassist, best known for being a member of the rock bands the Stone Roses and Primal Scream.

-He joined the Stone Roses in 1987 and played on both their albums before the group disbanded in 1996.
-Later that year, he became the full-time bassist for Primal Scream, performing on all five albums from Vanishing Point (1997) to Beautiful Future (2008).
-He left Primal Scream in 2011 to participate in the Stone Roses' reunion; the band broke up for a second time in 2017.
+Mani joined the Stone Roses in 1987 and played on both their albums before the group disbanded in 1996.
+Later that year, he became the full-time bassist for Primal Scream, performing on five consecutive albums from Vanishing Point (1997) to Beautiful Future (2008).
+He left Primal Scream in 2011 to participate in the Stone Roses' reunion; the Stone Roses broke up for a second time in 2017.

 Early life

 Gary Mounfield was born on 16 November 1962, in Crumpsall.
 His father was Colin Mounfield, a chef for the Manchester United football team.
+His mother was Irish, Anne Patricia Farrell from Athy in County Kildare.
+He attended Xaverian College in Rusholme, Manchester.
+He developed an interest in darts, a sport he went on to champion throughout his career.

 Career

-Mounfield attended Xaverian College in Rusholme, Manchester.
-He developed an interest in darts, a sport he went on to champion throughout his career.
-He left school aged sixteen in 1979 and joined the band the Stone Roses (part of the "Madchester" music scene) in 1987.
+Mounfield left school aged sixteen in 1979.
+In 1984–1985, he briefly played with Clint Boon in a band that called themselves The Mill.
+Along with John Squire, he was in the original line-up on guitar in a band called The Waterfront that didn't perform live but did record two tracks that were eventually released in 2018.
+He joined the Stone Roses in 1987 which were part of the "Madchester" music scene.
 Playing on both of the band's studio albums, Mounfield was in the Stone Roses until they disbanded in 1996.
-Mounfield used a Rickenbacker 4005 Jackson Pollock-influenced paint-splattered bass guitar in the period after the Stone Roses debut studio album.
+Mounfield used a Rickenbacker 4005 Jackson Pollock-influenced paint-splattered bass guitar in the period after the Stone Roses' self-titled debut studio album.
 He joined Primal Scream after the Stone Roses disbanded.
 He claimed that Primal Scream were one of three other bands that he would be willing to join; the Jesus and Mary Chain and Oasis being the others.
-In 2003, with Damon Minchella having left Ocean Colour Scene (OCS), he toured with the band supporting Stereophonics, and he also did a DJ set for Ocean Colour Scene at their December 2008 Manchester gig.
-He was a full-time Primal Scream member until 2011 when he left to rejoin the Stone Roses.
+In 2003, with Damon Minchella having left Ocean Colour Scene (OCS), he toured with the band supporting the Stereophonics.